valkyrie-system/AnankePlayer/README.md

 1. **Download slskd** and run it once to generate `~/.local/share/slskd/slskd.yml`.
 2. **Configure `slskd.yml`**:
    * Set your Soulseek `username` and `password`.
-   * Set the `downloads` directory to match MusicWatcher's Watch Folder.
+   * Set the `downloads` directory to match Anankê Player's Watch Folder.
    * Generate an API key under the `web.api_keys` section.
 3. **Start slskd**: You can run it directly via `./slskd`, or set it up to run permanently in the background as a **systemd service**: